 The server shall have an appropriate UPS.

-2.11.B Global and multi-site gateway, SmartLink and videovault, requirements
+2.11.B Global and Multi-Site Gateway, SmartLink and VideoVault, requirements

-The SMS multi-site gateway shall meet the following minimum requirements:
+The SMS Multi-Site Gateway shall meet the following minimum requirements:

-The global or multi-site gateway shall have a Dual core processor or better.
+The global or Multi-Site Gateway shall have a Dual core processor or better.

-The global or multi-site gateway shall have a 500 watt power unit.
+The global or Multi-Site Gateway shall have a 500 watt power unit.

-The global or multi-site gateway shall have 4 GB RAM.
+The global or Multi-Site Gateway shall have 4 GB RAM.

-The global or multi-site gateway shall have 100 GB hard disk drive space.
+The global or Multi-Site Gateway shall have 100 GB hard disk drive space.

 The server operating system shall be Windows Server 2008 R2, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, Windows 7, Windows 8.1, or Windows 10.
 All operating systems shall be 32-bit or 64-bit.